realworldocaml/book/en/12a-json.md

 When first reading these interfaces, you can generally ignore the optional arguments (which have the question marks in the type signature), as they will be filled in with sensible values.
-In the above type fragment, the optional arguments permit finer control over the memory buffer allocation, and error messages from parsing.
+In the above signature, the optional arguments offer finer control over the memory buffer allocation and error messages from parsing incorrect JSON.

 The type signature for these functions with the optional elements removed makes their purpose much clearer: